 Quote of the Day:

-A summary of all the stories and news briefs posted on The Daily Grail over the past week - check 'em out if you missed any:
+A summary of all the stories and news briefs posted on The Daily Grail over the past week.
+Feel free to share anything interesting!

 Have a good weekend!